vuestorefront/vue-storefront/packages/core/docs/advanced/logging.md

 ## Using logger in your app

-By default logger is used by every Composable but you can freely use it in other parts of your app as well.

 To make use of Vue Storefront logger simply import it from the core and use one of 4 available types of messages

 ```js